Informed Random Partition Models with Temporal Dependence: Simulation Studies

 With regards to LPML, Figure \ref{fig:lpml_global} shows that including $\rho_0$ only produces adverse effects when the initial partition groups units that produce quite different response values (e.g., $\rho_{\text{merge}}$).
 Additionally, this only occurs for higher values of the hyperparameter $A_{\sigma}$, that induce a large likelihood variance.
 A large likelihood variance permits clusters to be quite heterogeneous and as a result, accommodates a $\rho_0$ that has heterogeneous clusters.
-Thus, the use of an initial partition has to be accompanied by careful elicitation of the hyperparameters of the priors for the cluster parameters.
-Overall, the simulations in this section highlight two main results: i) a reasonable initial partition provides benefit in both, partition estimation and model fit; and ii) the choice of moderately informative hyperparameters for the cluster parameters will have more influence on the posterior estimate of $\rho$ compared to a diffuse prior (which is often the case in Bayesian models).
+Thus, the use of an initial partition has to be accompanied by careful elicitation of the hyperparameters of the priors for the cluster parameters. \fq It is worth nothing that $\rho_{\text{kmeans}}$ results in the best fit according to LPML, particularly when there is large cluster overlap ($h=1$).
+But this result is expected as $\rho_{\text{kmeans}}$ groups data into the correct number of clusters {\it a priori}\qf.
+Overall, the simulations in this section highlight two main results: i) a reasonable initial partition provides benefit in both, partition estimation and model fit; and ii) the choice of moderately informative hyperparameters for the cluster parameters will have more influence on the posterior estimate of $\rho$ compared to a diffuse prior (which is often the case in Bayesian models). \fq Although our simulation does provide information about how our proposed procedure behaves for a few $\rho_0$ vectors, we would recommend eliciting $\rho_0$ on a case-by-case basis, as dictated by the specific application. \qf